Record number of African migrants coming to Mexican border

 More migrants are on the way.
 Mexico is on pace to triple the number of African immigrants it is processing this year, up from 2,100 in 2017.

-Mbi Deric Ambi, from Cameroon, is among them.
-In a recent interview in the southern Mexican city of Tapachula, Ambi said he was waiting for a document from the Mexican authorities that would allow him to proceed north to the U.S. He traveled overland through South and Central America after flying to Ecuador, one of the few countries that do not require visas of Cameroonians.
+Mbi Deric Ambi, from the English-speaking part of Cameroon, is among them.
+In a recent interview in the southern Mexican city of Tapachula, Ambi said he was waiting for a document from the Mexican authorities that would allow him to proceed north to the U.S. He traveled overland through South and Central America after flying to Ecuador.

-Ambi is from the English-speaking part of Cameroon, which has been oppressed by the French-speaking majority.
 Human Rights Watch says 1,800 people have been killed and half a million have fled their homes in the Anglophone regions of Cameroon since late 2016.
 A United Nations official says 4.3 million people need humanitarian assistance.

 “We don’t have jobs in the English part, the educational system is poor, they are looking at us as dogs,” Ambi said as a crowd of migrants jostled outside an immigration center in Tapachula, waiting for their names to be called to collect their travel document.
 Ambi has been waiting every morning for six weeks.